kthorp/pyfao56/README.md

 The source code is available [here](http://github.com/kthorp/pyfao56/).
 It uses a basic object-oriented design with separate classes to make FAO-56 calculations and to manage parameter, weather, irrigation management, and soil profile data.
 [Pandas](https://pandas.pydata.org/) data frames are used for data storage and management.
 Further documentation of the class structure is contained in the source files.

+The pyfao56 package contains a subpackage called [tools](https://github.com/kthorp/pyfao56/tree/main/src/pyfao56/custom), which has several modules to facilitate use of the pyfao56 package as follows:
+* forecast.py - Obtain a seven-day weather forecast from the National Digital Forecast Database ([NDFD](https://graphical.weather.gov/xml/rest.php))
+* soil_water.py - I/O tools for managing measured volumetric soil water content data and computing root zone soil water metrics from those measurements
+* visualization.py - Develop plots to visualize measured and simulated data for root zone soil water depletion and evapotranspiration

-The pyfao56 package contains a subpackage called [custom](https://github.com/kthorp/pyfao56/tree/main/src/pyfao56/custom).
+The pyfao56 package also contains a subpackage called [custom](https://github.com/kthorp/pyfao56/tree/main/src/pyfao56/custom).
 Here, users can add customized scripts to improve their personal pyfao56 workflows.
 For example, the [custom](https://github.com/kthorp/pyfao56/tree/main/src/pyfao56/custom) subpackage contains modules for development of customized weather files using data from the Arizona Meteorological Network ([AZMET](https://ag.arizona.edu/azmet/)) station at Maricopa, Arizona and from the National Digital Forecast Database ([NDFD](https://graphical.weather.gov/xml/rest.php)).
 These modules were developed to facilitate irrigation management for field studies conducted at the Maricopa Agricultural Center.
 Users can follow this example to create customized weather tools for other weather data sources.
 Additionally, the [custom](https://github.com/kthorp/pyfao56/tree/main/src/pyfao56/custom) subpackage contains a module for customizing the creation of soil files using ordered lists of soil water holding limits and initial soil water content data.

 ## Install
 `pip install pyfao56`